leee5495/YoutubeSpeedAdjust/README.md

 - this extension will consider a video to be music when
   - the channel is an official artist channel (has "𝅘𝅥𝅮" next to the channel name)
   - the channel name ends with " - Topic"
+  - the genre of the Video is "Music"

 ## How to use
 1. download repository